polterguy/phosphorusfive/README.md

 Phosphorus Five is a collection of libraries, for developing complex and rich Ajax centric web apps, among other things.
-Its _"Hello World"_ can be evaluated by making sure you have the "p5.webapp" as your startup project, start your debugger, click the "Apps/CMS" menu item, create a "New page ..." - Choose *[lambda]* page, and paste in the following code.
+Its _"Hello World"_ can be evaluated by making sure you have the "p5.webapp" as your startup project, start your debugger, click the "Apps/CMS" menu item, create a new page by clicking the _"+"_ - Choose *[lambda]* page, and paste in the following code.

 ```
 create-literal-widget